ELchem/BigDataInChemistry/README.md

 # BigDataInChemistry
-Selected projects from graduate course at the University of Cincinnati titled "Big Data in Chemistry".
+Selected projects from graduate course at the University of Cincinnati titled "Big Data in Chemistry" covering data-wrangling, regression analysis, PCA, clustering and decision tree algorithms.